Pardeev-0809/Spaceship-Titanic/README.md

 * Data in sample_submission.csv -> PassengerId, Transported (It is the sample file showing how the data should be submitted to Kaggle).

 ---
+## WORKFLOW

+Rank 2201
+- Filled NAN values of Categorical and Numerical data with the value of previous value in the column (function = 'ffill') Rank 1441
+- Filled NAN values with evenly distributed values of the column in Categorical Data
+- Filled NAN values with mean of the column in Numerical Data Rank 1368
+- Filled NAN values with mode of the column in Categorical Data
+- Filled NAN values with median of the column in Numerical Data

+## RESULT

 During the competition our position on the leaderboard:
 1. Rank: 2201 | Accuracy: 52.00%